krakenjriot/portty/README.md

 `The pin 13 should be lit (`ON`) now`

-Type the same pin number will reverse the status of the pin so typing 13 again will turn `OFF` the pin 13 or the LED
+Type the same pin number will reverse the status of the pin so typing 13 again will turn `OFF` the pin 13 or the LED.

+That's it.

+if you want to know the sensor ready, typing t or h will give you temperature or humidity reading of the DHT11 sensor connected